Advocacy — Internationally harmonised regulation

 Industry benefits —

-The direct outcome for ADIA member businesses are increased profitability, business growth and job creation as a result of being able to introduce into the Australian market new and innovative dental products without the burden of meeting regulatory standards for dental products that a duplicated across several international markets.
+The direct outcome for ADIA member businesses are increased profitability, business growth and job creation.
+This is as a result of being able to introduce into the Australian market new and innovative dental products without the burden of meeting regulatory standards for dental products that are duplicated across several international markets.

 Member Engagement —

 ADIA provides leadership, strategy, advocacy and support.
 Our members set our agenda, fund our activities and directly benefit from the results.
-The issues that ADIA staff progress progresses at a parliamentary and departmental level are identified by members serving on the ADIA-BAC Business Affairs Committee and the ADIA-DRC Dental Regulation Committee.
+The issues that ADIA staff progress progresses at a parliamentary and departmental level are identified by members serving on the ADIA-TCPC Trade & Commercial Policy Committee and the ADIA-PRPC Product Regulation Policy Committee.

 Further Information —